 FIGHTING OVER WATER

 If the current population of 7.5 billion people consumed water at American levels, we’d use more than a cubic kilometer per year.
 The world supply is ninety-thousand cubic kilometers.
-In ten years, Earth will run out of the water.
+In ten years, Earth will run out of water.
 More than two billion people on Earth lack clean drinking water right now.
-Close to five-billion people lack sanitation and that my friends causes the water to be contaminated with all kinds of pathogens, fertilizer, insecticide runoff, heavy metals.
+Close to five-billion people lack sanitation… and that my friends will cause water contaminatio of pathogens, fertilizer, insecticide runoff, heavy metals.

 Water and food are immediate human necessities.
 Doubling food production would defer the problems of present-day birth rates for MAYBE a few decades.
 We are drawing down the “savings account” of non-renewable resources, including fertile topsoil, drinkable water, forests, fisheries, and petroleum.
 Bottom line?
 It’s already too late to reverse our demise.
 Perhaps, if each country followed China’s “One Child Per Couple Legislation” we’d save ourselves from overpopulation.